Skip to main content

 Biora Therapeutics: 363 Sale Followed by Chapter 7 Conversion

-Published January 16, 2026·22 min read
+Published March 6, 2026·17 min read

-In practice, the chapter 11 case functioned as a sale-and-wind-down playbook: the secured lender group set the financing terms, served as the stalking horse through a credit-bid structure, and acquired substantially all assets through a court-approved sale.
+In practice, the chapter 11 case functioned as a sale-and-wind-down structure: the secured lender group set the financing terms, served as the stalking horse through a credit-bid structure, and acquired substantially all assets through a court-approved sale.
 The estate then pursued a small private sale of residual laboratory equipment and later converted to chapter 7, shifting the remaining administration and claims reconciliation to a trustee.

 Debtor(s)Biora Therapeutics, Inc.